The sheer heft of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.

 4. Best for Small Spaces: Synergee Pre-Weighted Straight Steel Barbell

-At just 42 inches long, the Synergee Pre-Weighted Straight Steel Barbell is half as long as a traditional barbell, making it a great option for folks who live in tight spaces (looking at you, apartment renters).
-Moreover, the plates that are permanently attached to the bar are only 7.7 inches tall.
+At just 42 inches long, the Synergee Pre-Weighted Straight Steel Barbell is half as long as a traditional barbell, making it a great option for folks who live in smaller spaces (looking at you, apartment renters).
+And the plates that are permanently attached to the bar are only 7.7 inches tall.

 The main drawback of the bar, however, is that the plates are permanently attached — once you make your selection between a 10-, 30-, 50-, 100- or 110-pound bar, that's how heavy your bar is... forever.
 The flipside is that it means less time spent thinking about what weight you are going to lift and more time actually lifting!

-And at $79.95 to $269.95, the bars are on the low end of cost as far as barbells go.
-You may even be able to get one bar for accessory work — like shoulder to overhead presses, biceps curls and skullcrushers — and a second bar for lower-body work, like sumo deadlifts, front squats and back squats.
+And at $55.95 to $305.96, the bars are on the low end of cost as far as barbells go.
+You may even be able to get one bar for accessory work — like overhead presses, biceps curls and skullcrushers — and a second bar for lower-body work, like sumo deadlifts, front squats and back squats.

-Barbells are generally classified into two categories: Olympic lifting focuses on two explosive, high-technique movements, the clean and jerk and snatch.
+Barbells are generally classified into two categories: Olympic lifting and powerlifting.
+Olympic lifting focuses on two explosive, high-technique movements: the clean and jerk and snatch.
 And powerlifting focuses on three classic movements: the squat, deadlift and bench.

-While the two are typically identical in dimension (45 pounds heavy and 7 feet long), Olympic weight-lifting bars have something powerlifting bars don't: 'rotating sleeves', which allow the athlete to get under the bar quickly and without removing their hands.
+While the two types of bars are typically identical in dimension (45 pounds heavy and 7 feet long), Olympic weightlifting bars have something powerlifting bars don't: rotating sleeves, which allow the athlete to get under the bar quickly and without removing their hands.
 This bar's sleeves are smooth and consistent, which makes them ideal for explosive movements.

-6. Best Powerlifting Bar: Buddy Capps Texas Power Bar
+6. Best Powerlifting Bar: The "Original" Texas Power Bar

-The Buddy Capps Texas Power Bar is the most popular powerlifting bar in the world, thanks to its long history: It's been used in National and World Championship powerlifting meets since 1980, according to the Texas Power Bars website.
+The "Original" Texas Power Bar is the most popular powerlifting bar in the world, thanks to its long history: It's been used in National and World Championship powerlifting meets since 1980, according to the Texas Power Bars website.

 Powerlifting bars don't have the rotational sleeves you'd want for cleans and snatches, but they more than hold up for its intended design: deadlifts, squats and presses.
 Plus, this pick has knurling — or textured stretches — in the right places to enhance your grip, and its extensive strength makes it extra durable for the heaviest lifts.